Coherent interplay between surface acoustic waves and coupled mechanical resonators: transition from plasmon-like to surface mediated coupling: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge Fr\'ed\'eric Cherioux and Nicolas Passilly for their critical reading of the manuscript.
-This work was supported by the Agence Nationale de la Recherche under grant ANR-14-CE26-0003-01-PHOREST and through LabEx ACTION (ANR-11-LABX-0001-01).
+This work was supported by the Agence Nationale de la Recherche under grant ANR-14-CE26-0003-01-PHOREST and through the EIPHI Graduate School (contract "ANR-17-EURE-0002").
 The authors also acknowledge partial support of the french RENATECH network and its FEMTO-ST technological facility.